-Five items relating to the College's Pension Plan and three items relating to the College's Other Post Employment Benefit Plan (OPEB) qualify for reporting in this category and are combined in the Statement of Net Position under the headings "Pension" and "Other Post Employment Benefits", respectively.
+Three items relating to the College's Pension Plan and four items relating to the College's Other Post Employment Benefit Plan (OPEB) qualify for reporting in this category and are combined in the Statement of Net Position under the headings "Pension" and "Other Post Employment Benefits", respectively.
 The first item, experience losses, results from periodic studies by the actuary of the Pension Plan and OPEB Plan, which adjust the net pension and net OPEB liabilities for actual experience for certain trend information that was previously assumed, for example the assumed dates of retirement of plan members.
 These experience losses are recorded as deferred outflows of resources and are amortized into pension and OPEB expense over the expected remaining service lives of the plan members.
-The second item, differences between projected investment return on pension investments and actual return on those investments, is deferred and amortized against pension expense over a four-year period resulting in recognition as a deferred outflow of resources.
-The third item results from changes in the proportionate share and differences between employer contributions and the proportionate share of total plan employer contributions relative to the pension plan.
-These changes are reported as deferred outflows of resources and will be recognized as a reduction of the net pension liability in future years.
-The fourth item, changes in the actuarial assumptions, adjust the net pension and OPEB liabilities, and are amortized into pension and OPEB expense over the expected remaining service lives of plan members.
-Additionally, any contributions made by the College to the pension plan and OPEB plan, respectively, before yearend but subsequent to the measurement date of the College's net pension liability and net OPEB liability are reported as deferred outflows of resources and will be recognized as a reduction of the respective net pension liability and net OPEB liability during the fiscal year ended June 30, 2022.
+The second item results from changes in the proportionate share and differences between employer contributions and the proportionate share of total plan employer contributions relative to the OPEB plan.
+These changes are reported as deferred outflows of resources and will be recognized as a reduction of the net OPEB liability in future years.
+The third item, changes in the actuarial assumptions, adjust the net pension and OPEB liabilities, and are amortized into pension and OPEB expense over the expected remaining service lives of plan members.
+Additionally, any contributions made by the College to the pension plan and OPEB plan, respectively, before year-end but subsequent to the measurement date of the College's net pension liability and net OPEB liability are reported as deferred outflows of resources and will be recognized as a reduction of the respective net pension liability and net OPEB liability during the fiscal year ended June 30, 2023.

 In addition to liabilities, the Statement of Net Position reports a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-Two items relating to the College's pension plan and four items relating to the College's OPEB plan qualify for reporting in this category and are combined in the Statement of Net Position under the heading "Pension" and "Other Post Employment Benefits", respectively.
-The first item, experience gains result from periodic studies by the actuaries of the pension plan and OPEB plan, which adjust the net pension and the net OPEB liabilities for actual experience for certain trend information that was previously assumed.
+Three items relating to the College's pension plan and four items relating to the College's OPEB plan qualify for reporting in this category and are combined in the Statement of Net Position under the heading "Pension" and "Other Post Employment Benefits", respectively.
+The first item, experience gains, result from periodic studies by the actuaries of the pension plan and OPEB plan, which adjust the net pension and the net OPEB liabilities for actual experience for certain trend information that was previously assumed.
 These gains are recorded as deferred inflows of resources and are amortized into pension and OPEB expense over the expected remaining lives of the plan members.
 The second item results from changes in the proportionate share and differences between employer contributions and the proportionate share of total plan employer contributions relating the College's pension and OPEB plans.
 These changes are reported as deferred inflows of resources and will be recognized into pension and OPEB expense in future years.